Choosing to Have an Abortion

 - This type of abortion is done early in pregnancy.
 Clinics in Toronto typically offer it up to 8 to 9 weeks GA.

 - To get a medical abortion, you make an appointment at a clinic that offers it (see chart, pg.
 4).
-You have a counselling session, ultrasound, STI test, and some blood tests.
+You may have a counselling session, ultrasound, STI test, and/or some blood tests.
 You take a pill to detach the pregnancy from the wall of the uterus OR get an injection to stop the pregnancy from growing.
 Later, you take tablets at home to make your uterus contract to expel the pregnancy tissue.